 1. BE TACTFUL

 As testers, we are often the bearers of bad news.
-A lot of the time we have to tell the developers that "their baby is ugly."
+A lot of the time we have to tell the developers that their code isn't as good as they thought it might be.
 When we’re reporting bugs we have to be mindful that a dev may have spent weeks or months working on the feature we’re testing.
 They’re normally very proud of what they’ve created and can get understandably defensive about any sort of criticism.
 It’s important to deliver bad news tactfully and diplomatically to cushion the blow.
 My quality assurance soft skill advice is to use objective language when reporting the bug to make the issue more palatable - “This is what I see happening” as opposed to “This is what you’ve done wrong, and this is what I think you should do differently.”
 I find that people are usually more receptive to this type of language because it feels like less of a personal attack.

 2. DON'T PLAY THE "BLAME GAME"